Updated in 2025!

 You also need to have a good understanding of who you are creating the work for.
 Learn about the business, who their customers are and their goals for the future.
 This is essential because the logo design you create needs to appeal directly to your client's target audience.
 Remember they will be the ones investing in the brand.

-Below are some examples of contemporary logos I found on Pinterest which appeal to the right target audience.
-On the left Wild Bramble uses a rounded and relaxed typeface and organic style of illustration, these traits echo the nature of the business.
+Below is an example of contemporary logo I found on Pinterest which appeal to the right target audience.
+The Wild Bramble Farm Logo uses a rounded and relaxed typeface and organic style of illustration, these traits echo the nature of the business.
 The added details within the pigs silhouette give the design plenty of personality and a friendly feel.
 All of this paired with the natural feeling colours means this design is perfect for the type of audience who would want to visit a farm.
-What audience do you think the business on the right is aimed at?

 Now you have an idea of the deliverables, timeline, who you are making the work for and what it needs to achieve you can start to research.
 Make sure you don't just look at one style or direction for the design.
 Look at plenty of references and gather them all in one place by creating a mood board either in Adobe Illustrator or on a site like Pinterest.